nevoxx/python-gearman/README.txt

 python3-gearman
 ===============

-This is a fork of the Python 2.x Gearman extension and has been modified to work with Python 3.
+This is a fork of the Python 2.x Gearman extension and that been modified to work with Python 3.

 Description
 ===========